That’s the weather report out of Mammoth Lakes, California, where up to twenty feet of snow are expected to fall this week.

 6. The Stadler Form ANNA Heater

-Best known for an award-winning bamboo fan, Stadler Form shows they can also take on Old Man Winter with an elegant ceramic space heater that can take on rooms up to 270 square feet in size.
+Best known for an award-winning bamboo fan, Stadler Form shows they can also take on Old Man Winter with an elegant ceramic space heater that can heat rooms up to 270 square feet in size.